 Now Accepting Host Applications for the 2018-2020 Period!

-Host applications will only be available electronically.
-We will be accepting initial applications for consideration through June 4, 2018.
-Applications will go through an approval process and will be notified by June 11th of approved participation.
-After June 11th, we may continue to accept applications on a rolling basis depending on need.
-The student matching process will begin later in the summer of 2018.
-If you would like to apply to become a Host for the class of 2022, please e-mail Kyle Holbrook (email@example.com) and he will provide a link to our application system.
+We are continuing to accept new applications on a rolling basis.
+If you would like to apply to become a Host for the class of 2022, please e-mail Kyle Holbrook at firstname.lastname@example.org and he will provide a link to our application system.